-Helsinki is a Balti Sea cruise port and the busiest seaport in Finland.
-The city is the country's capital since 1812.
-It is also Europe's northernmost capital city.
-It is located on the Gulf of Finland’s shores.
-Russia (Saint Peterburg) is approx 300 km (185 ml) to the west.
-City's population is around 650,000 (metro 1,45 million), ranking it Nordic countries' 3rd largest metro area - after Stockholm Sweden and Copenhagen Denmark.
+Port Helsinki is a Baltic Sea cruise port and Finland's largest cargo port.
+The city is country's capital (since 1812) and also Europe's northernmost capital city, located on Gulf of Finland's shores.
+Russia (St Peterburg) is approx 300 km (185 mi) to the west.
+City's population is around 650,000 (metro over 1,45 million), ranking it Nordic countries' 3rd largest metro area - after Stockholm Sweden and Copenhagen Denmark.

-- Among the city's best known and popular tourist attractions are its numerous museums.
-The list features the country's National Museum (neomedieval castle, the City Museum, Helsinki University Museum, Finnish Museum of Natural History, Finnish National Gallery (houses 3 art museums), Design Museum (Finnish and international designs - industrial, fashion, graphic), Military Museum, Tram Museum.
-The Ateneum palace is among the city's main historical buildings.
+City's best-known tourist attractions are its numerous museums, including Finland's National Museum (haused in a medieval castle), City Museum, Helsinki University Museum, Finnish Museum of Natural History, Finnish National Gallery (houses 3 art museums), Design Museum (Finnish and international designs - industrial, fashion, graphics), Military Museum, Tram Museum.
+Ateneum Palace is among city's main historical buildings.

-- The city is served by the International Helsinki Airport in Vantaa - approx 17 km (11 ml) to the north.
+The city is served by the International Helsinki Airport in Vantaa - approx 17 km (11 mi) to the north.
 Helsinki-Malmi Airport serves mainly domestic flights and private airplanes.
-The Hernesaari Heliport serves charter flights.
+Hernesaari Heliport serves charter flights.

-- Vuosaari Harbour was opened in 2008.
-It handles only goods shipping traffic for Greater Helsinki (metro) region.
-This section of the port has 2 container terminals (West Harbour and Sornainen Harbour).
-The harbor covers a land area of 1,5 km2 (0,6 ml2) with additional 0,75 lm2 (0,3 ml2) business park adjacent to the harbor.
-The city's "Ring 3" road network was extended and a new railway is now used for cargo transportation to and from Vuosaari Harbour.
+Vuosaari Harbour was opened in 2008.
+It handles only goods-shipping traffic for Greater Helsinki (metro region).
+This port section has 2 container terminals (West Harbour, Sornainen Harbour).
+The harbor covers a land area of 1,5 km2 (0,6 mi2) with additional 0,75 lm2 (0,3 mi2) business park adjacent to the harbor.
+City's "Ring 3" road network was extended and a new railway is now used for cargo transportation to and from Vuosaari Harbour.

-- The most visted from Helsinki port destinations are St Petersburg Russia, Gdynia-Gdansk Poland, Tallinn Estonia, Travemünde-Lubeck Germany, Stockholm Sweden and Warnemunde-Rostock (Germany).
+Cruise port's 2014 statistics showed a total of 240 ship calls and 408,900 passengers handled.
+In 2015 were handled 254 ship calls and 436,500 passengers.
+The most visited from Helsinki cruise port destinations are St Petersburg Russia, Gdynia-Gdansk Poland, Tallinn Estonia, Travemunde-Lubeck Germany, Stockholm Sweden and Warnemunde-Rostock (Germany).

-Among the Helsinki port's main innovations implemented during it redevelopments in the last few years were:
+Among seaport's main innovations implemented during its redevelopments in the last few years include:

 - An efficient automatic vehicle check-in system was installed (for trucks and cars) with waiting areas constructed outside the urban area (some are in the buffer zones).
 The new system allows ferry cargo traffic to be handled with less waiting times and areas required.